The Express-Times: 21st century

 In 2000, current owner Advance Publications bought MediaNews's New Jersey and Pennsylvania-based newspapers, including The Express-Times.

-In 2023, The Express-Times joined the region's other major newspaper, The Morning Call, in dropping their circulation of the Dilbert comic after Scott Adams, the comic's creator, told white people to "get the hell away from [black people]" on a YouTube live stream in response to a public opinion poll by the conservative-leaning Rasmussen Reports, which found that 26% of Black respondents disagreed with the statement that it's okay to be white.
+In 2023, The Express-Times joined the region's other major newspaper, The Morning Call, in dropping their circulation of the Dilbert comic after Scott Adams, the comic's creator, told white people to "get the hell away from [black people]" on a YouTube live stream in response to a public opinion poll by the conservative-leaning Rasmussen Reports, which found that 26% of Black respondents disagreed with the statement that "it's okay to be white."

-The Express-Times discontinued its print edition in February 2025 but is available online at lehighvalleylive.com.
+The Express-Times discontinued its print edition in February 2025.

 Distribution

 The Express–Times published zoned editions in the Lehigh Valley and New Jersey.
 It delivered to Lehigh and Northampton Counties in Pennsylvania and Warren and Hunterdon Counties in northwest New Jersey.

 Sections

 The Express-Times had four editorial sections: